TheCraftySlayer/prophet_forecast/README.md

 The preprocessing step removes weekends and county holiday closures from the training set.
 Any days with zero recorded calls are flagged and treated as missing values.
 Call volumes above the 99th percentile are winsorized to reduce the impact of extreme spikes.
+Additional dummy variables mark periods for notice mail-outs, assessment deadlines and nearby federal holidays.

 The results, including forecasts and plots, will be saved in the specified output directory.
 The exported Excel report now includes predictions for the previous 14 business days